Develop a custom experiment tracker

 If you need to implement your own Experiment Tracker flavor, you can still do so, but keep in mind that you may have to refactor it when the base abstraction is released.

 If you want to create your own custom flavor for an experiment tracker, you can follow the following steps:

-- 1.Create a class which inherits from the
+- 1.Create a class that inherits from the

-- 2.If you need any configuration, create a class which inherits from the
+- 2.If you need any configuration, create a class that inherits from the

-- 3.Bring both of the implementation and the configuration together by inheriting from the
+- 3.Bring both the implementation and the configuration together by inheriting from the

 Once you are done with the implementation, you can register it through the CLI.
 Please ensure you point to the flavor class via dot notation: